• Articles

 Conclusion

 Bonds are a crucial component of the capital markets, so understanding bond pricing is crucial.
 Similar to stock valuation, bond pricing provides assistance in determining whether an investment is appropriate for a portfolio.
-That’s the reason why bond pricing is a key component of investment banking.
+That’s why bond pricing is a key component covered in any comprehensive investment banking course.